credmark/credmark-model-framework-py/docs/source/components.md

 ### Ledger

 Credmark allows access to in-house blockchain ledger data via ledger interface (`context.ledger`), so that any model can fetch/use ledger data if required.
-This is done via `Ledger` class which currently supports below functions:
+This is done via {class}`~credmark.cmf.model.ledger.Ledger` class which currently supports below functions:

 - get_transactions
 - get_traces